ML-flash/Night_Watcher/readme.md

 ## Configuration

 The default configuration will be created automatically on first run.
 To customize, edit the generated `config.json` file.
+Each RSS source may optionally define a `site_domain` field.
+When collecting articles the collector derives the base domain for Wayback queries from this field.
+If it is not provided, the domain is taken from the first article link.

 ## Output Structure